 - – Disposing of rubbish responsibly

-- – Join the Western Ringtail Action Group (WRAG) a community group interested in the conservation of Ringtails and their habitat.
-Contact GeoCatch for more information.
+- – Join the Western Ringtail Action Group (WRAG), a community group interested in the conservation of ringtails and their habitat.
+Contact us for more information.

-- Wrap the animal in a towel blanket or jumper or similar to keep it warm and place in a ventilated cardboard box in a quiet, safe place.
+- Wrap the animal in a towel, blanket, jumper or similar to keep it warm and place in a ventilated cardboard box in a quiet, safe place.
 If the animal is injured, take it to your local vet immediately.
 Do not try to feed it or give it a drink.

 - If you find a possum on the ground, call FAWNA for advice before removing the animal from the spot where you found it.

-To assist in conservation research, please report sightings of living or deceased Western Ringtail possums to the Department of Parks and Wildlife website or contact the Department Conservation, Biodiversity and Attractions in Busselton on 97525555 or 97525533.
+To assist in conservation research, please report sightings of living or deceased Western Ringtail possums to Parks and Wildlife website or contact the Department Conservation, Biodiversity and Attractions in Busselton on 9752 5555 or 9752 5533.